isaactadese/excel-to-server/README.md

 # excel-to-server
-import and export to server excel table implantation in EXCEL-VBA
+import and export to server from excel implantation in EXCEL-VBA